 - Press “conditional output”

 - Set your condition by filling out the input fields provided by the dialog

 - Add the output you want displayed conditionally.

 - Close the condition by pressing the “/conditional output” button.

 Once the insertion dialog opens, specify your condition in the Conditions tab by filling out the provided inputs.

 A basic condition is defined by setting up the following sections:

 Start defining your condition from setting up the Field.
 Data origin consists of one or more Field dropdowns.

-- In the first one you choose custom fields, shortcodes or functions.
+- In the first one you choose custom fields, shortcodes, taxonomies or functions.
 Custom Shortcodes and Custom Functions will appear only if you have any custom shortcode/function registered in the Front-end Content tab of the Toolset Settings page.

-- The value that appears in the second dropdown will depend on what you have selected in the first dropdown.
+- The value that appears in the second dropdown will depend on what you have selected in the first dropdown and possible relationships

-All options are summarized in the table below.
+All options are summarized in the list below.

 |Types fields||A list of all custom fields created in your site with the Types plugin.|